toml-lang/toml-test/README.md

   This tests only millisecond precision, and not any further precision or the truncation of it.

+- Having a limit on table nesting is probably a good idea, as in many libraries a relatively short TOML document with several thousand nested tables (`[a.a.a.…]` or `a.a.a.… = 1`) may use an inordinate amount of memory or CPU time.
+A limit of 128 or 256 should be more than enough to process pretty much all real-world TOML documents.

 Usage without `toml-test` binary
 --------------------------------
 While the `toml-test` tool is a convenient way to run the tests, you can also